“I wish that every human life might be pure transparent freedom.”

 My life has taken many turns.
 Up and down, side to side, in and out.

-I have been fortunate enough to travel the world, I have a bachelors degree in human sciences and communication and a masters degree in film.
-A great interest in health, wellbeing and medicine came early in my life and that lead me to study human anatomy, health, fitness, spirituality, inner inquiry, yoga and more.
-I have been studying and teaching yoga since the early nineties and I have experience from a wide range of different yogic systems and paths.
+I have been fortunate enough to travel the world extensively and I have lived abroad.
+I was compelled to higher studies and I spent almost a decade in the academic world, landing in a bachelors degree in human sciences and communication and a masters degree in film.
+A great interest in health, wellbeing, spirituality and medicine came early in my life since members in my family had professions and passion in those fields.
+This lead me to study human anatomy, health, fitness, spirituality, inner inquiry, yoga and more on my own.

 I think that if and when we take ourselves too seriously, life often gets messy since you then often become too rigid in practice, belief and approach towards others, yourself and life in general.
 Because we then don´t see the spaces in between.
 As humans, we are often too afraid to make mistakes, to not get gratification, to fail or loose face.
 It is like we strive for picture perfect in a world that spins faster and faster and the mental climate thickens here and there.
 Actually, we are beautiful and we just need to see that.
 To see ourselves, get in touch with our inner self.
 Then we can see others splendor as well.